 Are you ready for part two of my discussion on SEO?
-I’d never consider myself an expert at search engine optimization, but I will call myself a specialist in the field.
+I’d never consider myself an expert at SEO (search engine optimization), but I’ll say I’ve been a specialist in the field.
 I make the differentiation this way; if you’re an expert, then every single thing you do is geared towards showing off that expertise.
 A specialist means that it’s something you do, you’re good at it, and people pay you for it, but there are times when you don’t go to extremes in getting it done.

-I don’t spend my time on this blog trying to figure out how to make it more SEO friendly.
-I want my blog to be more conversational and friendly, or at least to show my personality.
+I don’t spend my time on any of my blogs trying to figure out how to make them more SEO friendly.
+I want my blogs to be more conversational and friendly, or at least to show my personality.
 That’s what blogs are for, and I know I’m not the only one who goes to some blogs and, no matter what the topic is, gets bored almost immediately because the language is too dry.
-I was even reading a blog earlier today where someone was pimping this article writing software; yeah, that will give you lots of content, but now boring is that for a blog?
+I was even reading a blog earlier today where someone was pimping an article about writing software; that will give you lots of content if it works, but how boring is that to read?

-However, when it comes to regular websites, doing SEO is essential to getting your site found in some fashion by the search engines.
-I introduced some SEO issues as it pertained to multiple web pages.
-Now I’d like to give you my top five SEO practices that every website needs to address, though not necessarily blogs:
+When it comes to regular websites, doing SEO is essential to getting your site found by search engines.
+With that said, I’d like to give you my top five SEO practices that every website needs to address, though not necessarily blogs:

-I want you to put your business name in the title tag, but after you put some keywords there first.
-Best practice is to only have 8 keywords there, but you can get away with 8 keywords, then your business name, if you separate your business name with “-“.
-However, don’t put in “and”, “the”, or any other little insignificant words in the title tag; grammar isn’t important up there, advertising is.
-Check out the title area of my main business site to see how I’ve optimized my title area.
+What you should do is put your business name in the title tag, but after you put some keywords there first.
+Best practice is to only have 8 words total, but you can get away with 8 keywords, then your business name, if you separate your business name with “-“.
+Here’s mine as an example:

-2. Description.
-This is considered a “meta” tag, which means something that gives some kind of indication of something your website or page is about.
-In this case, the description tag is what people will see on the search engines when they go searching for something.
-If you don’t have a description and people find you, they will only know your keywords for your page, but have no idea what your article or webpage really is about.
-However, with a description, you get an opportunity to have a stellar first line that people will see, and not have it necessarily be the first line of your page or article.
+This is considered a “meta” tag, which means something that gives an indication of what your website or page is about.
+The description tag is what people will see on the search engines when they go searching for something.
+If you don’t have a description and people find you, they will only know the keywords for your page, but have no idea what your webpage or business is about.
+With a description, you get an opportunity to have a stellar first line that people will see.
+If done properly, it’ll also help highlight your keywords and phrases.

-3. Keyword phrases.
-Yeah, everyone talks about this in some fashion, but that’s because it’s important.
-It can work with blogging, but trying to integrate them and still look organic can be an issue.
-However, with websites, it’s one of the most important things you can do to insure you’ll be found for terms you’re hoping people find you for.
+With websites, it’s one of the most important things you can do to insure you’ll be found for terms you’re hoping people find you for.
 For instance, one of the main terms I want to be found for in my main business is “chargemaster consultant” (don’t worry about it if you don’t know what that is).
 If you look for that term on Google, my site will always come up in the top 5, not counting job sites or ads, most of the time either first or second.
 I’ve been in that spot for almost 18 years; yeah! 🙂

 The important thing to know in this day and age is that you will NOT be found for one word keywords anymore.
 Those have been taken up by older websites, and you’re just not going to get through without a miracle.
-But certain keyword phrases for your business and blog, you’ll have a chance to rank for them and get people to your sites.
+By using certain keyword phrases for your business and blog, you’ll have a chance to rank for them and get people to your sites.
 Sometimes you just might have to be creative to stand apart from the crowd.
-There are plenty of keyword tools you can use, but I tend to want to figure out things on my own because if I’ll come up with a search term, I figure someone else will also.
+There are plenty of keyword tools you can use, but I tend to want to figure out things on my own because if I come up with a search term, I figure someone else will also.

 4. Hx Tags.